nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### UI layout

-EZSTATES is built with users who prefer using their keyboard.
+EZSTATES is built for users who prefer using their keyboard.
 Hence, all commands are accessible through CLI interactions.

 When the app is first opened, the user is able to immediately see the `MainWindow`.
 EZSTATES displays a default message in the `ResultDisplay` which helps new users navigate